angeldzzz23/angeldzzz23/README.md

 - I’m working on a latin music networking app that lets users connect with each other based on their industry and preferences.
 - Im also building a meusic distribution platform to help labels upload music to streaming platforms
 - currently learning concurrency, and AVFoundation in iOS, learning spring and reading Artificial Intelligence: A Modern Approach.
-- I recently Completed to marathons and Im currently training for an ironman.
+- I recently Completed three marathons and Im currently training for an ironman.
 - Listen to my Latin R&B playlist: <a href="https://open.spotify.com/playlist/1uXII1uCQ1dW0Zo6lupxmh?si=708ae888e9fd4639">link</a>
 - Not a fan of my Latin R&B playlist?
 Listen to my modern bolero playlist: <a href="https://open.spotify.com/playlist/1uXII1uCQ1dW0Zo6lupxmh?si=76e6331b86f644ef">link</a>
 - 📫 How to reach me: angeldzambrano99@gmail.com